-Policy 40 High Quality and Safe Design
+Policy 40 High Quality Design and Safer Communities

-Good design improves the local environment, helps new development to fit in with its surroundings and creates a distinctive sense of place.
+Good design improves the local environment, helps new development to fit in with its wider surroundings and creates a distinctive sense of place.
 A well planned environment in which to live and work can help to fight crime and the fear of crime.
 By using good design the opportunities to commit crime can be limited and this can have an effect on the quality of people's lives.